cns-iu/macroscope-kiosk/.github/PULL_REQUEST_TEMPLATE.md

-Issue# -
+Issue - # (Put issue number preceeded by hash sign to link to issue)

 Description of changes -

-@mentions of the person or team responsible for reviewing proposed changes -
+@mentions of the person or team responsible for reviewing proposed changes.

 TO-DO checklist before submitting your pull-request -